Catch a Buffalo Sabres game in a luxury suite at KeyBank Center!

 By 1975, the Sabres, powered by the French Connection line, made their way to the Stanley Cup Finals.
 Losing to the Philadelphia Flyers, Buffalo had established themselves as a threat and would make the playoffs for the next 11 years straight.
 Despite the play of some great stars over the years, the Sabres would not find themselves in the final round of the Stanley Cup playoffs again until the end of the 1998-99 season.
 Pushing the Dallas Stars to the brink of a deciding game seven, the Sabres lost in the third overtime of game six on a controversial goal call.

-Looking to avenge the loss, the Sabres take to the ice each night with the intention of making back to the finals and hoisting the Stanley Cup for their home crowd.
-Unfortunately, Buffalo has been on the outside of the playoff tournament looking in for eight of the last ten years.
+Looking to avenge the loss, the Sabres take to the ice each night with the intention of making it back to the finals and hoisting the Stanley Cup for their home crowd.
+Unfortunately, Buffalo has been on the outside of the playoff tournament looking in for nine of the last eleven years.

 The Sabres also were able to pick up Jason Pominville and Marco Scandella via a trade with Minnesota and Nathan Beaulieu from Montreal.
 Benoit Pouliot will also join the team, signing with Buffalo in free agency.
-A new captain must be chosen among the group as Buffalo has parted ways with Brian Gionta.
+The team must also address the issue of their vacant captaincy.
+Since Brian Gionta left the team in 2017 the position has been open.
+Housley will look among his group to find the Sabres leader.
 While no one knows what the outcome will be for this team, one thing is for certain: it will be an interesting season in Buffalo.